Donald Morrison (outlaw): Legacy

 A yearly festival is held in the Donald Morrison domaine to commemorate Donald Morrison and the Scottish Gaelic-speaking pioneers of the Megantic area.
 His story was romanticized in poem-form in the book The Canadian Outlaw (1892) by Oscar Dhu (Angus Mackay), Donald Morrison 'The Megantic Outlaw (1948) by Henry G. Kidd, Ron Kelly's 1971 television film The Megantic Outlaw, and in The Outlaw of Megantic (1973) by Bernard Epps.
 His life is the subject of a Gaelic-language concept album The Megantic Outlaw (2007) by Calum Martin.
 The 78th Fraser Highlanders Pipe Band has issued a CD entitled, "The Megantic Outlaw Concert."
+A Gaelic novel by Calum MacLeòid was published in 2020: "Fon Choill."